LOD-Onderwijsregistratie/LOD2XMI/source/examples/readME.md

 This directory contains  a small imaginary data example, from the RIO world (Register Instellingen en Opleiding = Registry for Schools and Education in the Netherlands).
 It is spiked with canonical rich datatypes including a bit of versioning.

-The original is Turtle:
+The original is a Turtle-file (see subdirectory).

-* RIO-sync.ttl

 This is transformed into rdf/xml because that is what XSLT acts upon.
-However, there seem to be major differences to express linked datacontent with rdf/xml.
+However, there seem to be major differences to express linked datacontent with rdf/xml:

       > format 1
       - <owl:Class rdf:about="http://lod.onderwijsregistratie.nl/cat/rio/def/Opleiding">